CopernicaMarketingSoftware/Documentation/AMQPipe/overview.md

 ## Script output

-The raw output of each script is directly published back to RabbitMQ.
+The raw output of each of your scripts is directly published back to RabbitMQ.
-Besides this raw output, AMQPipe also adds meta data to each published message in the AMQP envelope.
-In this meta data AMQPipe adds for example the result code of the script, the output sent to stderr (if there was such output), and/or the signal that killed the script.
+Besides this raw output, AMQPipe stores meta data about each script in the AMQP envelope.
+This meta data includes (among other things) the result code of the script, the output sent to stderr (if there was such output), and/or the signal that killed the script.

 [Read more about the meta result data](/documentation/results)